 I was totally fascinated by it.
 I wanted to participate in the process, but it is only done by the assigned Brahmins.
 However, you are welcome to witness it and join in chanting the mantras as I did.
-Do watch it, if you are in Maheshwar.
+Do watch it, if you are visiting this place.
 Watch a bit of it in this video.

 Video of Maheshwar – City of Rani Ahilya Bai Holkar

 In a small room next to the temple are the collection of precious Shivalingas and a Hindola or a swing made of Gold.
 It is a lovely collection, but you can only see it & not take any pictures.